edocAdmin/edoc-organizer-help/pages/01.Overview/03.installing-edoc-organizer/docs.md

 10. eDoc Organizer On-Premise will display. **Note: It will show as a trial version until it has been activated.
 The date will display how long is left in the trial.**

 ![](2018-02-19_21h15_23.png)
+[/ui-tab]
 # Cloud

+**Note: Before you purchase eDoc Organizer, you can download a full trial free for 15 days.**

+You can download and install eDoc Organizer from our web site home page.
+Installing eDoc Organizer is very easy.
+If you have any problems in the installation process, please contact our [technical support team](mailto:support@edocllc.com).

+**Note: Before installing eDoc Organizer, please refer to the [System Requirements](https://help.edocorganizer.com/overview/system-requirements) section.**

+To download the Cloud edition of eDoc Organizer, simply follow the steps given below.

 1. Navigate to the eDoc Oganizer Cloud home page by entering the URL, [http://cloud.edocorganizer.com/](http://cloud.edocorganizer.com/) on your browser's address bar, and click on "Sign Up" or "Start your free 15 day trial today" at the bottom.